 Here are some tips to help keep everyone safe.

 Plan the guest list wisely

 Keep a list of guests.
 If someone does come down with the virus, you’ll be able to assist with contact tracing and let other guests know they’ve been exposed.
-If you’re thinking of attending a gathering, don’t go if you don’t know what the other guests have been up to.
+If you’re thinking of attending a gathering, consider if you know what the other guests have been up to.

 Party favors may look a little different during a pandemic.
-Provide your guests with face masks to wear, except while actively eating or drinking.
+If you have guests attending who are not fully vaccinated, provide them with face masks to wear, except while actively eating or drinking.
 Hand sanitizer and cleaning supplies should also be on hand.
-If you’re a guest at a gathering, bring extra masks and supplies for people who may not have them.
+If you’re a guest at a gathering, you could bring extra masks and supplies for people who may not have them.

 Make some changes to your bathroom

 Guests will need access to soap and warm water.
 If you can provide hand-washing stations outside your bathroom, do it.
 If not, you may need to make a few changes in the bathroom.

 Remove your cloth towels and replace them with single-use paper towels.
 Provide cleaning supplies so guests can wipe down toilet handles, light switches, doorknobs and other commonly touched surfaces.
 Discourage people from lining up at your bathroom door.